 It also has cellular backup, which guarantees that you can be safe even when the Wi-Fi or the electricity goes out in your house.
 Compared to the Ooma Home Security system, the sensors for Scout are more expensive.

 The motion sensor sells for a decent price (For the latest prices and discounts, check here), the access sensor sells for less, while the hub itself sells for a higher amount.
 Monitoring plans start at lower monthly fees.
 While Scout costs more, it does offer professional monitoring at comparatively higher monthly fees.

 Another modular DIY home security system is SimpliSafe.
 Like both Ooma and Scout, you can choose the sensors you want to add.

 The company has different packages (for the latest prices and discounts, check here) with different sensors included in each package.

 Simplisafe, however, pales in comparison when it comes to monthly fees.
-You need to pay $20 if you want to get e-mail or SMS alerts, and $25 per month if you want to control your Simplisafe system using your smartphone.
-Live monitoring is offered for $15 monthly.
+You need to pay extra if you want to get e-mail or SMS alerts, and over $20 per month if you want to control your Simplisafe system using your smartphone.
+Live monitoring is offered for less than $15 per monthly.

 You can also consider Samsung SmartThings.
 While Samsung SmartThings help you work different devices using only one mobile app, it does offer a wide range of home security devices such as multipurpose sensors, motion sensors, arrival sensors, and leak sensors.